srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 The code given in this module isn't industrial quality.
 It does show how to use direct methods, and device twins.
 However, the messages are sent only when the back-end service app is first run.
 Typically, a back-end service app would require a browser interface, for an operator to send direct methods, or set device twin properties, when required.

-> [!NOTE] Before you go, don't forget to close both instances of Visual Studio Code - this will exit the apps if they are still running.
+> **Note**:  Before you go, don't forget to close both instances of Visual Studio Code - this will exit the apps if they are still running.